Research Day 2024: Celebrating Science!

 The TU/e Research Day on June 13, is a festive event that celebrates science, to be held at the Auditorium.
 The theme of this year is “Shaping the Future”.

-The TU/e Research Day starts with an inspiring interactive keynote titled "Shaping the Future with AI."
-This captivating hour is dedicated to showcasing the groundbreaking AI research happening right here at our university and celebrating EAISI’s fifth anniversary.
+The Research Day on June 13 starts with an inspiring interactive keynote titled "Shaping the Future with AI."
+This captivating hour under supervision of Carlo van de Weijer is dedicated to showcasing the groundbreaking AI research happening right here at our university and celebrating EAISI’s fifth anniversary.
 In the morning, EAISI celebrates this with the EAISI AI jubilee symposium.
-Find more information and sign up for this symposium now.
+Find more information and sign up for this symposium

 In the afternoon, you can immerse yourself in the wonders of our Research Expo in the Auditorium.
 Our esteemed research institutes will unveil their latest discoveries and innovations.